cmnemoi/eMush/App/README.md

 ## Contributing

 We write our tasks on the Trello board https://trello.com/b/4E10Z1Kc/dev-emush-front.
-Ask Simpkin on the Discord for access if you're not already a member.
+Use this invite link if you're not already a member: https://trello.com/invite/b/4E10Z1Kc/2a62a2f7a080375f970d81c23945c912/dev-emush-front

 To start working on something / implement a new feature: